-If you’ve bitten by a dog, or your dog has bitten someone and you want to learn more about protecting yourself, call The Husband and Wife Law Team at (602) 457-6222.
+If you’ve bitten by a dog, or your dog has bitten someone and you want to learn more about protecting yourself, call a Phoenix dog bite attorney at The Husband & Wife Law Team at (602) 457-6222.
 Dog owners need to be responsible for their dogs, and here in Arizona they often are, but mistakes can still happen.
-A injury victim should never be the one paying for a mistake!
+An injury victim should never be the one paying for a mistake!

 Get Help Now